 Thanks to this misguided view, distance athletes have nearly unlimited access to water during races.
 They’re poked, prodded, and pestered to drink—whether they’re thirsty or not.

-Should we be surprised that a large percentage (~15%) of distance athletes develop hyponatremia?
+Should we be surprised that a large percentage (~15%) of distance athletes develop exercise-associated hyponatremia?
 I’m not.

 But it’s not just the ACSM.
 Bad hydration advice saturates the internet.
 Let’s look at some other examples.

 Most websites dish out lousy hydration advice.
 Believe it or not, this has been scientifically shown.